Robert Duvall: Relationships

 In 2005, Duvall married his fourth wife, Luciana Pedraza, granddaughter of Argentine aviation pioneer Susana Ferrari Billinghurst.
 He met Pedraza in Argentina, recalling, "The flower shop was closed, so I went to the bakery.
 If the flower shop had been open, I never would've met her."
-They were both born on January 5, but Duvall is 41 years older.
-They have been together since 1997.
-He produced, directed, and acted with her in Assassination Tango, with the majority of filming in Buenos Aires.
-Duvall is known as a very skilled Argentine tango dancer, and has a tango studio in Argentina and in the United States.
+Both were born on January 5, though Duvall was 41 years older.
+They had been together since 1997.
+He produced, directed, and acted with her in Assassination Tango (2002), much of which was filmed in Buenos Aires.
+Duvall was known as a skilled Argentine tango dancer and maintained tango studios in both Argentina and the United States.

-Duvall is known to train Brazilian jiu-jitsu and practices martial arts with his wife.
+He also trained in Brazilian jiu-jitsu and practiced martial arts with his wife.

 Political views

-Duvall's political views are variously described as libertarian or conservative.
+Duvall's political views were variously described as libertarian or conservative.
 He was personally invited to Republican President George W. Bush's inauguration in 2001.
 In September 2007, he announced his support for Rudy Giuliani's campaign in the 2008 Republican Party presidential primaries.
 Duvall worked the floor at the GOP's 2008 national convention.

 In September 2008, he appeared onstage at a John McCain–Sarah Palin rally in New Mexico, and he endorsed Republican presidential nominee Mitt Romney in 2012.
-In 2014, Duvall said in an interview he mentioned that he may become independent due to the Republican Party being a mess at that point.
+In 2014, Duvall said in an interview that he was considering becoming an independent due to his dissatisfaction with the Republican Party, which he called "a mess".

 Philanthropy and activism

-In 2001, Pedraza and Duvall founded the Robert Duvall Children's Fund to assist families in Northern Argentina through renovations of homes, schools, and medical facilities.
-Duvall and Pedraza have been active supporters of Pro Mujer, a nonprofit charity organization dedicated to helping Latin America's poorest women (with Duvall and Pedraza concentrating on Pedraza's home in the Argentine Northwest).
+In 2001, Pedraza and Duvall founded the Robert Duvall Children's Fund to assist families in northern Argentina through the renovation of homes, schools, and medical facilities.
+They were also active supporters of Pro Mujer, a nonprofit organization dedicated to helping some of Latin America's poorest women, with their efforts focused on Pedraza's home region in the Argentine Northwest.

 In May 2009, Duvall spoke for historic preservation against Walmart's proposal to build a store across the road from the entrance to the Wilderness Battlefield national park in Orange County, Virginia.
-In 2011, he appeared at the Texas Children's Cancer Center charity event, "An Evening with a Texas Legend", in Houston, where he was interviewed by Bob Schieffer.
+In 2011, he appeared at the Texas Children's Cancer Center charity event, "An Evening with a Texas Legend", in Houston, where he was interviewed by television journalist Bob Schieffer.

-In February 2023, Duvall spoke at a council meeting in suburban Virginia against a proposed Amazon facility.
-The facility was nonetheless approved.
+In February 2023, Duvall addressed a council meeting in suburban Virginia to oppose a proposed Amazon facility, which was later cancelled.

+Death

+Duvall died at his farm in Middleburg, Virginia, on February 15, 2026, at the age of 95.
+His death was announced through a public statement by his wife Luciana Pedraza.